 Composed and conducted by Evan MacDonald and recorded in Lyndhurst Hall at Air Studios.

-The trip takes place over four or five days.
+The trip takes place over three or four days.
 Students will need to cover airfare, accommodation, and transportation, while Berklee covers the studio reservation and recording fees as part of the mandatory recording fee paid by students in the first tuition bill.

-In addition to the time spent in the studio recording, some extra activities may be organized to expose students further to the music industry and professionals in the area.
+In addition to the time spent in the studio recording, some extra activities may be organized.

 Listen to Music Recorded at Air Studios by Past Students

 In order to give students a broader understanding of the music industry, we invite industry-leading artists, professionals, and visiting faculty to give lectures and workshops related to specific challenges and opportunities in the industry.
 Faculty visiting from the Boston campus frequently come to Valencia for special workshops and presentations.
 In many cases, students from all masters programs are welcome to attend visiting artist and faculty sessions, regardless of program.